 Each region in Europe has its own idiosyncrasies and is facing individual challenges for the future.
 Reinforcing strengths, alleviating weaknesses - and thereby reducing the imbalance between regions: This is the aim of Europe’s cohesion policy.
-An important part of this is the European Fund for Regional Development (EFRD - or EFRE in German).
-The EFRE supports under-developed regions with structural problems.
+An important part of this is the European Regional Development Fund (ERDF - or EFRE in German).
+The ERDF supports under-developed regions with structural problems.

 Therefore, the focus is on a stronger overall economic growth and a better quality of life for all citizens - especially since in a community like the EU, all regions are connected with each other.
 Hence the term “cohesion policy”.